 Issue by Issue Secret Empire Reading Order

-Secret Empire Set-Up (Marvel Universe)
+Rise of the Secret Empire (Marvel Universe)

 Issue 25 of AMS directly follows the conclusion of Spider-Man: The Clone Conspiracy, and while it isn’t mentioned as a Secret Empire tie-in, includes details that set up the event.